ChangeYourStrings

 If you want this rig

-The La Bella Iommi Custom Light .008-.032 is the documented signature set and is in current production.
+The La Bella TI832 Tony Iommi Signature (.008-.032) is the documented signature set and is in current production.
 For a stock-shelf alternative, any extra-light gauge (.008-.038 or similar) on a humbucker-equipped guitar tuned to C# standard approximates the configuration.